-Consistent with the CTECFamily Engagement Program, we are committed to finding ways to increase opportunities for family and community engagement.
-Students and parents will be informed about these opportunities throughout the year.
-In addition, we encourage parents to participate in the Parent Faculty Organization (PFO).
-Parents, teachers and administrators should always work together in the best interests of students.
-Research has shown that students whose parents are involved in their education do in fact perform better in school.
-Such students get better grades and test scores, more long term academic success and display more positive attitudes and behaviors.
+Consistent with the CTECS Family Engagement Program, we are committed to finding ways to increase opportunities for family and community engagement.
+Students will be informed about these opportunities throughout the year.
+Teachers and administrators should always work together in the best interests of students.
 The PFO, in collaboration with our Student Council holds several fundraising activities each school year.
 These fundraising efforts are designed to raise money to support various student activities.
 Appendix A - PFO Sign Up Form